Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 Software components are re-usable library or source files that require no modification in the user application.
 Optionally, configurable source and header files are provided that allow to set parameters for the software component.

 - Configurable source and header files are copied to the project using the directory structure explained above.
-- Libraries, source, and header files that are not configurable (and need no modification) are stored in the directory of the Software Component (typically part of CMSIS_Pack_ROOT) and get included directly from this location into the project.
+- Libraries, source, and header files that are not configurable (and need no modification) are stored in the directory of the software component (typically part of CMSIS_Pack_ROOT) and get included directly from this location into the project.
-- An Include Path to the header files of the Software Component is added to the C/C++ Compiler control string.
+- An Include Path to the header files of the software component is added to the C/C++ Compiler control string.

 ### PLM of configuration files